chandi-23/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+    const user = await User.findOne({ username: username as string }).exec();

+    directly uses user input (req.query.username) in a MongoDB query without validation or sanitization.
+    Information Disclosure:

+    If an attacker successfully injects a malicious query, the server may reveal sensitive user data (e.g., full user document).

+    Logging Raw Input:
+    Logging the username directly (console.log(username)) leaks sensitive data to logs.

 2. Briefly explain how a malicious attacker can exploit them.

+    If the attacker sends message:

+    GET /userinfo?username[$ne]=null

+    Result: MongoDB returns the first user document where username is not null — no auth required!

+    This allows the attacker to:

+    Bypass authentication

+    Retrieve potentially sensitive user information

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?

+    Using parameterized queries

+    Check for type validators

+    Use input validators